-- Early treatment can save or restore your vision. - Have a dilated retinal exam at diagnosis and then every 2 years, more often if at high risk or eye problems develop. - Report symptoms of blurry vision, flashes of light, blind spots, floaters, or vision changes. - Keep your glucose and blood pressure within the ranges agreed upon with your provider. - Avoid nicotine products.
+- Have a dilated retinal exam at diagnosis and then every 2 years, more often if at high risk or eye problems develop. - Early treatment can save your vision. - Report symptoms of blurry vision, flashes of light, blind spots, floaters, or vision changes. - Keep your glucose and blood pressure within the ranges agreed upon with your provider. - · Avoid tobacco products.